NeighborSpace gardens are built on partnerships between four entities:

 - Host events, workdays, festivals, and open houses in garden space as much as possible.

-garden members, neighbors, volunteers, and visitors of garden
+including neighbors, volunteers, and visitors of garden

 - Participate positively as a garden supporter, occasionally, or often.

-- Stakeholders are broadly defined, and could include neighbors, schools, businesses, churches, etc.
+- Stakeholders are broadly defined, and could include neighbors, schools, churches, businesses, etc.